shahzadkhanz/Tips-to-create-python-package/README.md

 # Tips-to-create-python-package
-How to create python package and link with pypi.org create "package" folder on Desktop create library folder "saylani-ai" in package folder (library folder can be in any name)
+How to create python package and link with pypi.org

+1 - create "package" folder on Desktop
+2 -create library folder "saylani-ai" in package folder (library folder can be in any name)
-come to package folder again and create "setup.py" file write following code in "setup.py"
+3 - come to package folder again and create "setup.py" file 4 - write following code in "setup.py"

 from setuptools import setup